Sierra vs Decagon vs Intercom Fin: Where the Crossovers Land

 or wait + scale

-For the high-volume voice-heavy quadrant, Sierra is usually the only viable answer at the flat-fee tier.
-Decagon's voice product is newer and less mature; Ada's voice deflection is strong but its catalog pricing assumes a longer ramp than Sierra.
-If voice is more than half of your inbound and you're doing more than 15K tickets/month, Sierra is the default pick.
+For the high-volume voice-heavy quadrant, Sierra is usually the right answer at the flat-fee tier.
+Decagon's voice product is newer and less mature; Ada's voice deflection is strong on paper but its enterprise pricing assumes a longer ramp than Sierra.
+If voice is more than half of your inbound and you're doing more than 15K tickets/month, Sierra is the default pick — and the premium over Ada is what you're paying for voice maturity, not raw cost.

 How this fits in the broader picture